oneapi-src/oneMKL/docs/domains/lapack/ungqr_batch.rst

 a
   Array data is overwritten by ``a`` batch of n leading columns of the :math:`m \times m` unitary matrices :math:`Q_i`.

-.. container:: section

-  .. rubric:: Throws

-This routine shall throw the following exceptions if the associated condition is detected.
-An implementation may throw additional implementation-specific exception(s) in case of error conditions not covered here.

-:ref:`oneapi::mkl::lapack::batch_error<onemkl_lapack_exception_batch_error>`

-:ref:`oneapi::mkl::unimplemented<onemkl_exception_unimplemented>`

-:ref:`oneapi::mkl::unsupported_device<onemkl_exception_unsupported_device>`

-:ref:`oneapi::mkl::lapack::invalid_argument<onemkl_lapack_exception_invalid_argument>`

-   Exception is thrown in case of problems during calculations.
-The info code of the problem can be obtained by info() method of exception object:

-    If ``info = -n``, the :math:`n`-th parameter had an illegal value.

-    If ``info`` equals to value passed as scratchpad size, and `detail()` returns non zero, then passed scratchpad is of insufficient size, and required size should be not less then value returned by `detail()` method of exception object.

-    If ``info`` is not zero and `detail()` returns zero, then there were some errors for some of the problems in the supplied batch and ``info`` code contains the number of failed calculations in a batch.

 .. _onemkl_lapack_ungqr_batch_usm:

 ungqr_batch (USM Version)